MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 	}

 To use the function, we first open the data file.
-For example, we can again use the large airline data set AirOnTime87to12.xdf (if you have downloaded the data set, modify the first line below to reflect your local path):
+For example, we can again use the large airline data set AirOnTime87to12.xdf:

 	bigDataDir <- "C:/MRS/Data"
 	bigAirData <- file.path(bigDataDir, "AirOnTime87to12/AirOnTime87to12.xdf")